Aging & Health A to Z

 - Alzheimer’s disease, a brain disease that causes abnormal changes that kill brain cells

-- Blockages in blood vessels in the brain that trigger mini strokes or limit blood flow to parts of the brain.
-These cause vascular dementia or multi-infarct dementia (TIAs).
+- Blockages in blood vessels in the brain that limit blood flow to parts of the brain or trigger mini strokes.
+These cause a type of vascular dementia known as multi-infarct dementia.

 - Serious head injuries